scottyab/showhidepasswordedittext/readme.md

 #Show/Hide Password EditText

 Inputting text on mobile devices with their smaller keyboards can be error prone and when the password is obscured it can lead to failed login attempts that can frustrate users.
 Show/Hide Password EditText is a very simple extension of Android's EditText that puts a clickable hide/show icon in the right hand side of the EditText that allows showing of the password.

+Features:

+* Use custom fonts/typefaces
+* Customise the show/hide icon
+* Tint the show/hide icon
+* Use either `android:inputType="textPassword"` or             `android:inputType="numberPassword"`
-Can be used with `TextInputLayout` from the design support lib.
+* Compatible with `TextInputLayout` from the Design Support lib.
+* Supports back to API 9+ (Gingerbread)

 <img width="270" src="./docs/sample_screen_shot.png" />